dronperminov/FastMatrixMultiplication/README.md

 with coefficients restricted to the ternary set `{-1, 0, 1}`, focusing on all tensor shapes satisfying `max(n₁n₂, n₂n₃, n₃n₁) ≤ 64` and `max(n₁, n₂, n₃) ≤ 16`.

 ## Overview
-This repository documents the search for fast matrix multiplication (FMM) schemes using a custom GPU-accelerated meta flip graph method.
+This repository documents the search for fast matrix multiplication (FMM) schemes using a custom meta flip graph method.
 The search focuses on schemes that use only the coefficients `-1`, `0`, and `1`, denoted as `ZT`.
 This constraint is significant for practical implementations where computational complexity and hardware efficiency are critical.

 Key insight: several known optimal schemes originally found over the rationals (`Q`) or integers (`Z`) have been successfully rediscovered with minimal, ternary coefficients.
 This can lead to more efficient and hardware-friendly implementations.